Church of St. John the Evangelist (Montreal)

-St. John the Evangelist is a parish of the Anglican Diocese of Montreal in the Anglican Church of Canada in Montreal, Quebec, Canada, founded by Father Edmund Wood in 1861; its church is well known in Montreal as the "Red Roof Church", which was also the headquarters of St. Michael's Mission until 2022.
-Its orientation is Anglo-Catholic, and it is the only Anglican locale in Montreal to practise this tradition, known as High Church.
+St. John the Evangelist is a parish of the Anglican Diocese of Montreal in the Anglican Church of Canada in Montreal, Quebec, Canada.
+The building is located in downtown Montreal, nested within Université du Québec à Montréal campus buildings and Quartier des Spectacles, at 137 President Kennedy Avenue.

+The Church of St. John the Evangelist's orientation is Anglo-Catholic, or High Church.
+It is the last remaining church in Quebec to maintain this style of worship within the tradition of the Canadian Book of Common Prayer (1962).
+The church is often known as the "Red Roof Church".

 Solemn High Mass is celebrated on Sundays and feast days and Solemn Evensong and Benediction several Sundays a year.
-Mass is said daily, in French on Tuesdays.
-The parish of Saint-Benoît-de-Nursie, a French-language congregation of the Orthodox Church in America, worships in the Chapel of Our Lady of Walsingham in the church's crypt.
+Mass is during the week in French on Tuesdays and in English on Mondays, Thursdays, and Saturdays.

 The church is part of the Conseil du Patrimoine religieux du Québec.